 This instrument does not include a voltage limiter function (limiting open-terminal voltage to 20 mV).
-This instrument's open-terminal voltage is 4 V (peak).
+The instrument's open-terminal voltage is maximum 25 V (peak).

 The voltage will drop to several mV within 100 μs of the measurement leads being connected to the target.